 People want to connect you with the right folks, so are bound to ask ‘who’s your target client?’
 Perfectly reasonable.
 But when you’re starting out, the answer is ‘well anyone really’.
 Trouble is that doesn’t really help them make valuable connections for you.
 In fact, the more prescriptive you can be about the type of clients you want – the easier it is for them to handpick one or two perfect opps.

-Lesson learned – help your network make valuable connections by painting a clear picture of the clients you want.
+Lesson learned – help your network make valuable connections by painting a clear picture of the clients you want like seeking aid from an advertising agency.
 They’ll actually help you more with a narrower set than otherwise.

 3. People will be interested in your plans